YukonWRB/YGwater/inst/apps/streamLine/Notes.md

 - Implement use of hourly data views table for plots
 - continuous/discrete/FORECAST?? or forecast points its own drop-down??? (it would not appear until at least one forecast location is created)
   - Forecasts table needs additional model information, possibly new cols for 95% CI, min/max of ensemble, ensemble or not, number of members, ....
-- Create workflow for importing HDRPS/RDPS direct to DB
-  - If implementing a ML model for flow prediction, import other parameters: temp, solrad, wind??,
 - Add HRDPA stored in files to the DB

 ## Feedback from Sean Boots
-- Change title to something like "Yukon Water Data", only visible on the tab or browser title.
-No need for a title on the page itself as it should be obvious to the user.
 - YG logo replaces aurora, aurora under login/lang side
 - Remove login option entirely, make a separate URL for partners (that has a login on page initial access)
 - If only doing two languages, make language drop-down a click to the other language